Japan's factory, retail sectors slump as pandemic hits auto sector

 The largest component of the government’s new stimulus package was a loans programme for smaller firms in immediate need of cash to keep the lights on.

-Other government data on Friday showed worsening conditions in the jobs market, suggesting such support for small- and mid-sized firms remained much-needed to reduce the risk of employment conditions worsening.
+Other government data on Friday showed worsening conditions in the jobs market, suggesting such support for small- and mid-sized firms remained much-needed to prevent further losses.

-The April jobless rate rose to 2.6%, its highest since December 2017, although still well-off the rates seen in other developed nations, where unemployment is approaching depression-era levels.
+The April jobless rate rose to 2.6%, its highest since 2017, although well-off the rates in other developed nations, where unemployment is approaching depression-era levels.

+However, economists say the official unemployment rate masks the full extent of the pain.
+Among those categorised as employed, those in furlough more than tripled to 4.2 million in April from March.

+While many furloughed staff will eventually return to work, their inclusion in April’s unemployment figures would suggest a rate of 11.4%, Dai-ichi Life Research Institute said.

 The number of non-regular workers posted the biggest year-on-year drop on record.
 Job availability slipped to 1.32, its lowest since March 2016.